-- Is the property within the price band approved by the congregation? - Is the location suitable for the building's intended purpose? - Is it located near the parish office and main worship centre? - If this is to be a parsonage, is it near to schools? - Is it convenient to public transport? - Is the property in good condition? - Are there any deferred maintenance or ongoing maintenance issues? - Are there any conditions associated with the title? - Does it have good resale potential (particularly for a parsonage)? - Are there any health and safety or seismic issues? - Does the Local Authority LIM Report raise any concerns? - · Are there any actual or potential heritage issues that could affect the use of the property? - If the property is to be used as a parsonage, please refer to Ministers' Housing Requirements later in this section. - Has an asbestos assessment been carried out and a report completed?
+- Is the property in good condition? - Are there any deferred maintenance or ongoing maintenance issues? - Are there any conditions associated with the title? - Does it have good resale potential (particularly for a parsonage)? - Are there any health and safety or seismic issues? - Does the Local Authority LIM Report raise any concerns? - Are there any actual or potential heritage issues that could affect the use of the property? - If the property is to be used as a parsonage, please refer to the Ministers' Housing Requirements later in this section. - Has an asbestos assessment been carried out and a report completed?